IndoNLP/nusa-crowd/README.md

 * If you have already claimed a dataset prior to (2022/06/01), we will check in on **Friday (2022/06/10)**.
 If we do not hear back via GitHub issues OR a message to the Discord admins on general, we will make the dataset open for other participants by **Saturday (2022/06/11)**.

 * If things are taking longer than expected - that is totally ok!
-Please let us know via GitHub issues (preferred) or by pinging the @admins channel on Slack.
+Please let us know via GitHub issues (preferred) or by asking a question in the [WhatsApp group](https://chat.whatsapp.com/Jn4nM6l3kSn3p4kJVESTwv).

 ## Thank you!